Fall 2025 Global Asian Studies

 Cultural Politics of Asian American Food

 3 hours.
 Previously listed as ASAM 230.
 Prerequisite(s): Sophomore standing or above.
 Recommended background: GLAS 120.
-Individual and Society, and US Society course.
+UIC GE Individual and Society, and UIC GE US Society course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method